robotframework/robotframework.github.com/README.md

 # and when you are ready to publish your changes, build for production with minification
 npm run build

-This will generate build files to top-level of project.
-If you want to contribute and open a pull request, only commit source file changes.
-The build will be done by maintainer.
+When you want to contribute and open a pull request, only commit source file changes.
+The build will be done by system.
 ```

 For a detailed explanation on how things work, check out the [vue-webpack template](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).